aindrila-choudhuri/SampleNewsApp/README.md

 From the project directory navigate to server (`cd server`) directory and run:
 ### `npm install`
+The API key, country code and API URL are configurable.
 Create a folder config.js in the directory `SampleNewsApp/server/config/config.js`
 Create variables `API_KEY`, `COUNTRY_CODE`, `EVERYTHING_URL` and set the values
 Example code